 When analyzing your own games, it's easy to just open the game and click 'analysis.'
 But what if you want to analyze a made up position, or a game from somewhere else?
 With the analysis board, you can analyze any game, opening, or any position at all!

-To open the analysis board, hover over 'learn' and then click 'analysis'
+To open the analysis board, hover over 'learn' or the 'learn' icon and then click 'analysis'

 This will open the analysis board!
 And there are several options for how to use it:

 From here, you can Load a FEN or PGN of a game you want to analyze.
 Click here to learn more about PGNs and FENs

 Load Previous Analysis will open whatever you were last analyzing, whether it was a game, opening, or a custom position.

 The Details tab will tell you the details of any game you have loaded (the players, the result, etc) and the Openings tab will take you to Openings section of the game explorer.

 The Setup option contains the most use on the analysis board.
 Let's take a look!

 Once you click 'setup' you'll get a new menu next to the board: